Key Takeaways

 All-In-One Gym Options

-Popular examples of full body workout machines for home include the Bowflex Home Gym Series and the Total Gym XLS.
-These machines cater to users of all fitness levels, offering workouts that range from beginner to expert.
+Popular examples of full-body workout machines for home include the Bowflex Home Gym Series and the Total Gym XLS.
+These machines cater to users of all fitness levels, offering scalable workouts that range from beginner to expert.
 They save time and money by eliminating the need for multiple pieces of equipment.
+Over time, they can even pay for themselves by substituting for expensive gym memberships.

 Larger Equipment Choices